-...year.
+...a student at the University of Chicago going into my sophomore year.
 I'm working towards a double major in public policy and international relations with a minor in Middle Eastern studies, and I hope to go to law school after I graduate.
 I've done paid and volunteer tutoring for three years, across a range of ages and subjects.
-I've earned consistently high scores on my ACT and AP tests, and I'm comfortable teaching advanced math (up to calculus 3), biology and chemistry as well as ACT/SAT...
+I've earned consistently high scores on my ACT and AP tests, and I'm comfortable teaching advanced math...

 Read more